matrix-org/sygnal/README.rst

 hard as possible to ensure no messages are lost.

 There are two config files:
- * sygnal.cfg (The app-specific config file)
+ * sygnal.conf (The app-specific config file)
  * gunicorn_config.py (gunicorn's config file)

-sygnal.cfg contains configuration for sygnal itself.
+sygnal.conf contains configuration for sygnal itself.
 This includes the location and level of sygnal's log file.
 The [apps] section is where you set up different apps that are to be handled.
 Keys in this section take the form of the app_id and the name of the configuration key, joined by a single dot ('.').
 The app_id